 Before investing, investors need to conduct due diligence on the developer, the project, and the investment opportunity to ensure it is a good fit for their goals and risk tolerance.

-LBC Capital Income Fund is an excellent investment opportunity for accredited investors looking to earn a steady return on their investment.
+LBC Capital Income Fund, LLC Income Fund is an excellent investment opportunity for accredited investors looking to earn a steady return on their investment.
 Our fund is backed by an attractively financed property and a professionally pre-qualified borrower, which provides a high level of security for our investors.
 Our experts originate, underwrite, and fund high-yielding, low-LTV mortgages that balance risk vs. return, making it a smart choice for investors who want to earn a strong return without taking on excessive risk.

 With a long-standing track record of success, we have built a reputation for delivering consistent results for our investors.
 Our experienced team is committed to managing risk and generating returns, which makes us a trusted partner for investors who want to diversify their portfolios and minimize risk.